bobjoerules/old-DaBaby-bot/README.md

 Also I'm using replit to run my code.
 This lets me not have to have the computer and code running and I can leave the tab.

 I'm also using uptime website to have the website not timeout
-> This is my 4th bot bascicly bot the other bots were made at the same time!!!
+> This is my First bot!!! i think